Fujifilm X100F vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100F and A9 II can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.